When Your Date Acts Like Someone Else with Their Friends

 The takeaway message

 Most adults find that they become more secure and they stop worrying about what others think as they get older.
 Everyone’s television godmother, Oprah Winfrey, has talked about how she reached a point of self-acceptance when she turned 50.
-But until you reach that point, try to date people who seem consistent across situations and among different groups of people.
+But until you reach that point, try to sign up on an approriate platform like an over 50 dating site or date people who seem consistent across situations and among different groups of people.
 If you are the one who changes like a chameleon, give yourself a break and stop trying so hard.
 Your relationships will get better and last longer when you start acting more like you – and stop trying to be someone else.